heig-vd-dai-course/heig-vd-dai-course/03-git-github-and-markdown/README.md

 - What is a tag?
 What is the difference with a commit?
 - Describe a typical Git workflow.

 ## Finished?
-Finished?
 Was it easy?
 Was it hard?

 Can you let us know what was easy and what was difficult for you during this chapter?